Logo of astronaut

 stage: <@chance = 60% a -> b x -> y >

-The above example's transforms have a 60% chance of occuring on each word.
+All of the above example's transforms in the block have a 60% chance of occuring on each word.